Bennybenassius/RV32I-Team15/Personal_Statements/Yueming_Wang/Yueming_Wang.md

 - And secondly, it will copy and paste the source assembly code to `./src/myprog`.
 - After that,  `testit.py` will output a command in terminal that make hex code in `./src/myprog` by runing `Makefile` in `./src` folder.
 - And then, the `testit.py` will copy the `.hex` file to the `Instr_mem.sv` and do the formatting.
 The specific `Instr_mem.sv` is sorted out in first stage.
-- Finnally, the program will do the specific `doit.sh`.
+- Finally, the program will do the specific `doit.sh`.
 It is also sorted out in first stage.

 ### Reflection
 This project is a challenging but rewarding experience.
 It has significantly contributed to my growth as a student and aspiring engineer.